jacobheric/debt/README.md

 See the`gatsby-source-graphql` plugin resolver in [gatsby-config.js](gatsby-config.js) for configuration detail.
 The only really interesting thing there is that it expects the GitHub auth token to be present in the env (see quick start above).

 I used the [Tailwind CSS]((https://tailwindcss.com/)) utility framework for styling.
-I use Tailwind often it's unopinionated and gives you a lot without having to write any custom CSS.
+I use Tailwind often as it's unopinionated and gives you a lot without having to write any custom CSS.

 Tailwind is integrated by [PostCSS](https://postcss.org/).
 See: [postcss.config.js](postcss.config.js).
 Tailwind _does_